code4me/4me-app-builder-nodejs/README.md

 ## Glossary

-* `4me application token` The application (token) generated in the customer account to provide access to customer data using the [4me GraphQL API](https://developer.4me.com/graphql/).
+* `4me application token` The OAuth application (token) generated in the customer account to provide access to customer data using the [4me GraphQL API](https://developer.4me.com/graphql/).
 * `4me domain` The 4me domain to install the integration in, e.g. `4me.com`, `4me.qa` or `4me-demo.com`.
 * `customer` The customer of the integration.
 * `customer account` The 4me account of the customer.